Mentors and Induction Tutors

 This role is suitable for an experienced teacher or middle leader.

 The mentor role is there to support an ECT through their Induction.
 ECTs are entitled to weekly mentor discussions in year 1, and bi-weekly in year 2.
-The sessions should last around 1 hour and the content and guidance for sessions will be listed in the Teach First Mentor Handbook which is shared during the Welcome Conference.
+The sessions should last around 1 hour and the content and guidance for sessions will be listed in the Teach First Mentor Handbook which is shared when a mentor is registered.

-Mentors registered from September 2025 will complete the Early Career Training Programme (ECTP) for Mentors which will last for one year.
+New mentor training lasts for one year as part of the Early Career Training Programme (ECTP).
 The content and time commitment of mentor training can be found here.

 Induction Tutors